-Hannah has been encouraged to complete a fully-funded Level 5 Diploma in Education and Training as an evening course over 18 months.
-As a result this is helping her take an analytical and practical approach to all aspects of planning, delivering and assessing teaching and learning.
+Hannah was encouraged to complete a fully-funded Level 5 Diploma in Education and Training as an evening course over 18 months.
+This has helped her to take an analytical and practical approach to all aspects of planning, delivering and assessing teaching and learning.

 ‘I’m grateful for the opportunity to further my professional development and am enjoying putting what I am learning into practice for the benefits of the students that I support,’ said Hannah, who was instrumental in helping to organise an Eisteddfod to showcase the talents of National Star students in Wales.

 ‘No two days are the same in my job and I absolutely love that.
-I’d encourage anyone to consider a job at National Star, because there’s so much variety and I go home every day feeling like I’ve made a positive, difference to students,’ added the Trainee Tutor.
+I’d encourage anyone to consider a job at National Star, because there’s so much variety and I go home every day feeling like I’ve made a positive, difference to students,’ added Hannah.